Condusiv Technologies logo Think Faster with Condusiv Technologies

 Yes you can and because any hard drive present will fragment as usual, Diskeeper can take care of that.

 Yes, we do offer special discount prices for students or institutions.
-Please contact us at websales@condusiv.com with your request.
-If you are interested in volume pricing please submit a quote request.
+Please contact us at [email protected] with your request.

 We only provide download versions.
 After your download is complete, you are allowed to make a backup of your Diskeeper on a CD for future use.